en

 Kutipan

-Riad Ramadanmembuat kutipan10 bulan yang lalu
+Riad Ramadanmembuat kutipantahun lalu

 Dortmunder slumped on the hard wooden chair, watching his attorney try to open a black attaché case.
 Two little catches were supposed to release when two bright buttons were pressed, but neither of them worked.
 In other cubicles all around this one, defendants and their court-appointed attorneys murmured together, structuring threadbare alibis, useless mitigations, attenuated extenuations, mathematically questionable plea bargains, chimerical denials and hopeless appeals to the mercy of the court, but in this cubicle, with its institutional green walls, its black linoleum floor, the great hanging globe of light, the frosted-glass window in its door, its battered wooden table and two battered wooden chairs and one battered metal waste-basket, nothing was happening at all, except that the attorney assigned to Dortmunder by an uncaring court and a malevolent fate couldn’t get his goddam attaché case open.
 “Just a—” he muttered.
 “It’s always a—I don’t know why it—I’ll—It’s just a—”